Wanderverse/cps-ui/docs/pages/index.md

 <div class="splash">
 <div class="splash-start">

-# <sl-visually-hidden>Shoelace:</sl-visually-hidden> A forward-thinking library of web components.

 - Works with all frameworks 🧩
 - Works with CDNs 🚛
 - Fully customizable with CSS 🎨